-Whether your team works together in person, in a hybrid environment, or fully remotely, onboarding activities are crucial in getting new team members engrained with your organization and ensuring they truly feel like part of the team from the outset.
+Whether your team works together in person, in a hybrid environment, or fully remotely, onboarding activities are crucial in getting new team members ingrained with your organization and ensuring they truly feel like part of the team from the outset.

 Here’s the thing about hiring new employees: you only get one chance to make a great first impression, and that’s why the right onboarding activities are so vital.

-But don’t just take our word for it—86% of new hires decide whether to stay or leave within six months and 69% of employees are likely to stay at an organization for 3 years or more if they had a good onboarding experience.
+But don’t just take our word for it—86% of new hires decide whether to stay or leave within six months, and 69% of employees are likely to stay at an organization for 3 years or more if they had a good onboarding experience.

 And in a world where remote work is becoming just as prominent as in-office work, your onboarding checklist and the onboarding activities you include in it are more important than ever.